btzy/lieuzhenghong.com/root/group_testing.md

 You've saved the day again!
-You send the improved proposal to your boss and pat yourself on a job well done.
+You send the improved proposal to your boss and pat yourself on the back for a job well done.

 But while things are still fresh in your head
 -- and knowing your boss --
 you reckon that you should think whether you can do *even* better